 Receive the latest articles for free.
 Click here to get the Luxury Daily newsletters.

-Apple’s iPad Mini: The first mobile tablet?By a MCD columnist
+Apple’s iPad Mini: The first mobile tablet?By

 When Apple introduced the iPad Mini on Oct.
 24, pundits and analysts were not impressed.
 Talk is of Apple lacking “real innovation” and the stock has given back more than 20 percent.
 The thinking seems to be that shrinking down the iPad is not that impressive, especially given Apple’s track record of product launches.